Horace Brodzky

 Horace Ascher Brodzky (30 January 1885 – 11 February 1969) was an Australian-born artist and writer most of whose work was created in London and New York.
 His work included paintings, drawings and linocuts, of which he was an early pioneer.
-An associate in his early career of many leading artists working in Britain of his period, including Henri Gaudier-Brzeska, Mark Gertler, and members of the Vorticism movement, he ended his life relatively neglected.
+An associate in his early career of many leading artists working in the Britain of his period, including Henri Gaudier-Brzeska, Mark Gertler, and members of the Vorticism movement, he ended his life relatively neglected.

 Early life

-Brodzky was born in Kew, Melbourne in 1885 to the Australian journalist Maurice Brodzky (a Jewish immigrant to Australia from Poland), and his wife Flora, née Leon.
-In his youth he assisted his father in the production of the magazine Table Talk.
+Brodzky was born in 1885, in Kew, Melbourne, to the Australian journalist Maurice Brodzky, a Jewish immigrant to Australia from Poland, and his wife Flora, née Leon.
+His brother was Alfred Tennyson Brodney who married the activist May Brodney.
+In his youth he assisted with the production of his father's magazine, Table Talk.

 Brodzky studied initially at the National Gallery School in Melbourne.
-In 1904 his father was bankrupted after exposing corruption, and Horace moved with his family to San Francisco.
+In 1904, his father was bankrupted after losing a libel case arising from an attempt to expose alleged corruption, and Horace moved with his family to San Francisco.